SionBayliss/HierarchicalML/README.md

 ```

 ## Training on example data
-An example data has been created by taking the first ~100 features from the main dataset.
+Example data has been created by taking the first ~100 features from the main dataset.
 It should run quickly (~40 secs) on even limited hardware and take ~400 Mb RAM.
 It can be run in full using:

 ```
 ipython TrainHCModel_example.ipynb